Validark/rbx-safe-types/README.md

 - rbx-safe-types naively parses https://developer.roblox.com/api-reference for descriptions, and thus has far more type data.
 - rbx-safe-types is less automated, and updated manually
+- rbx-safe-types sometimes contains better type information.
+For example, the fields in [GetFriendsOnline](https://developer.roblox.com/api-reference/function/Player/GetFriendsOnline) which may or may not be undefined can be validated by checking the `LocationType`, which rbx-safe-types has a const enum for.